 Dr Zhou’s research sits within the College “Patient & Population Health and Informatics (PPHI)"Theme.
-His scholarly interests focus on data-driven approaches to epidemiology and public health problems using computing techniques, such as medical statistics, machine learning, computational intelligence, predictive analytics and data mining.
-He is particularly interested in intelligent data analysis of complex health records, and creation of innovative methods for extracting personally useful information, such as rules and patterns, concerning lifestyles and health conditions from routine health related data to promote healthier lifestyles and prevent disease.
-His on-going research topics include, but are not limited by
+His scholarly interests focus on health and biomedical informatics: data-driven health-related studies by using computing techniques, such as medical statistics, machine learning, computational intelligence (deep learning, fuzzy logic, nature-inspired computing etc), predictive analytics and data mining.
+He is particularly interested in intelligent data analytics of electronic health records and –omics data, and creation of innovative methods for extracting personally useful information, such as rules and patterns, concerning lifestyles and health conditions from routine health related data to promote healthier lifestyles and prevent disease.

-1) Identification of complex interactions of risk factors in epidemiological data.
+6) Identification of complex interactions of risk factors in epidemiological data

 7) Intelligent data analytics for integrative –omics and electronic health records for precise disease understanding.

 8) Causal reasoning and modelling in epidemiology and public health.

 - EEG signals for charactering state of a patient's health.